LCoul/MDELinux/README.md

 ## Ansible Managed Nodes

-Create an Ansible administrator user account
+Create an Ansible administrator user account<br>
-Run command _<id username>_ to verify that the user is member of the sudo group.
+Run the _<id username>_ command to verify that the user is member of the sudo group.<br>
 Run the command _<su - username>_ to login as the newly created user.

 ```bash